andrewrlee/knomon/README.md

  * Does not cope gracefully with long log lines: Gnomon uses node.js tty support to determine how big the current terminal is, but this is a bit more tricky in java
  * Similarly, it won't detect that it has been piped to a non-tty env, so won't automatically disable the --real-time option.
  * Only tested to work on linux

+### Notes on port to kotlin

+* Moved to gradle
+* Moved to java 18
+* Ditched immutables (to avoid getting Immutables annotation processor working)
+* Updated Mockito as the old version is incompatible with later versions of java
+* Ditch really-executable-jar behaviour and add script and update running description.
+(There is an example of a "really executable" jar creation [here](https://github.com/pinterest/ktlint/pull/515/files))
+* Add fat jar gradle task
+* Remove code coverage